Computing the cohomology of constructible \'etale sheaves on curves

 \subsection{Potential application: point counting on surfaces}

 Let $X_0$ be a smooth projective surface over a finite field $k_0=\FF_q$.
-Denote by $k$ its algebraic closure, and set $X=X_0\times_{k_0}k$.
+Denote by $k$ an algebraic closure of $k_0$, and set $X=X_0\times_{k_0}k$.
 Consider the problem of computing $|X(k_0)|$.
-The usual $\ell$-adic approach, as in Schoof's algorithm, is to compute this number modulo $\ell$ for enough primes $\ell$ up to $O(\log q)$.
+The usual approach, as in Schoof's algorithm, is to compute this number modulo $\ell$ for enough primes $\ell$ up to $O(\log q)$.